Establishing a Controlled Human Infection Model of Bordetella pertussis

 A challenge to make a difference.

 Current pertussis (whooping cough) vaccines have reduced case numbers, but the disease is still common and can be fatal for infants.
-As a first step towards developing a more effective vaccine, CCfV is conducting a human challenge trial in Halifax to study how the disease progresses.
-You may be able to help.
+As a first step towards developing a more effective vaccine, CCfV conducted a human challenge trial in Halifax to study how the disease progresses.

 What is a human challenge trial?